 —Nechi, Age 28

 Nechi had planned to spend only a couple of weeks at her father’s south Florida home escaping the New Jersey winter.
 But after a few days in the warmth, she decided to stay.
-When cases of 2019 coronavirus disease (COVID-19) began to surge there, she was suddenly confronting a worrisome situation.
+When cases of COVID-19 began to surge there, she was suddenly confronting a worrisome situation.

 Nechi, 28, needed a doctor’s appointment to continue getting medications to manage lupus, an autoimmune disorder.
 At the same time, she’s at higher risk of contracting COVID-19 because of her compromised immune system and didn’t want to leave home and risk exposure.